Applies to: KNA, KMA, KOA, KWA

-Kernun supports network communication securing using the standard SSL
+Kernun UTM supports network communication securing using the standard SSL

 (Secure Sockets Layer) protocol and its newer version TLS (Transport Layer